-"...the tenth part of an ephah of fine flour for a mealoffering perpetually..."
+"This is the offering of Aharon and his sons on the day he is inaugurated: a tenth of an ephah of fine flour as a meal-offering perpetually..."
 (6:13)

 An ordinary kohen was obliged to bring a meal-offering only on the day of his induction into Beis HaMikdash service.
 The Kohen Gadol, however, had to bring one each day.
 For with a person on a higher spiritual level, every day must represent a new beginning, a renewal of zeal for the task that must be accomplished.
 Thus, in the case of the Kohen Gadol, every day was a new "dedication" such as the ordinary kohen experienced only on the day of his induction into office.